raulpenya/iOS-Generic-Datasource/README.md

   func request<T, Q>(with session: Session, resource: Resource<T, Q>?) -> AnyPublisher<Q, Error>
   ```

-This methods receive as a parameter `Session`, which is a protocol implemented by `URLSession`, this way you can use `URLSession` or you custom session:
+This methods receive as a parameter `Session`, which is a protocol implemented by `URLSession`, this way you can use `URLSession` or your custom session:
 ```
 protocol Session {
     typealias RequestResponse = URLSession.DataTaskPublisher.Output